-- Schedule A Schedule of Operating Revenues - Schedule B Schedule of Operating Expenses by Object - Schedule C Schedule of Non-Operating Revenues and Expenses - Schedule D Schedule of Net Position by Source and Availability - Schedule E Schedule of Expenditures of Federal Awards (See OMB Circular A-133, Sec..320 (d)) - Schedule F Schedule of Expenditures of State Awards (See State of Texas Single Audit Circular, Sec..310 (b) (1)-(7))
+Schedule A - Schedule of Operating Revenues

+Schedule B - Schedule of Operating Expenses by Object

+Schedule C - Schedule of Non-Operating Revenues and Expenses

+Schedule D - Schedule of Net Assets by Source and Availability

+Schedule E - Schedule of Expenditures of Federal Awards (See OMB Circular A -133, Sec. .320 (d))

+Schedule F - Schedule of Expenditures of State Awards (See State of Texas Single Audit Circular, Sec..310 (b) (1)-(7))

-As Needed Statistical Supplemental Schedules
+AS NEEDEDSTATISTICAL

-The implementation of GASB Statement 44 has changed the requirements for this section.
+STATISTICAL SUPPLEMENTAL SCHEDULES The implementation of GASB 44 has changed the requirements for this section.
 Each of these supplemental schedules includes statistics for the last 10 years, except where a change in reporting requirements makes this impossible.
-Statistical schedules should be displayed in a table format, and graphical presentation is optional.
-For required topics for statistical schedules, please see Section 10, Required Statistical Schedules.
+Statistical schedules should be displayed in a table format and graphical presentation is optional.
+For required topics for statistical schedules please see Section 10, Required Statistical Schedules.

-Additional schedules may be included in the published financial report, as required for internal management needs.
-Do not number optional supplemental schedules in a way that would confuse them with the numbering scheme for required exhibits and schedules.
+Additional schedules may be included in the published financial report as required for internal management needs.
+Optional supplemental schedules should not be numbered in a way that would confuse them with the numbering scheme for required exhibits and schedules.